hontolab/web-access-literacy/critical-thinking-disposition.md

 # Questionnaire on Critical Thinking Dispositions
-Items with an asterisk are reverse code scale items。
+Items with an asterisk are reverse code scale items.

 57. I am good at thinking about complicated problems in an organized way
 58. I am good at summarizing ideas